-This badge is issued in recognition of the earner’s participation in three distinct humanities events on campus or in the community.
-By participating in these events earners start to build relationships that enable them to identify ways to enhance their engagement in and understanding of the humanities.
+This badge is issued in recognition of the your participation in three distinct humanities events on campus or in the community.
+By participating in these events you start to build relationships that enable you to identify ways to enhance your engagement in and understanding of the humanities.

 In order to earn a Level One Humanities EBB Badge:

 - Create a Credly account

 - Attend three approved humanities events listed on the MHC calendar or the SPA calendar, or by attending UMaine Modern Language and Classic‘s language tables.
 Feel free to reach out to Moxley or Wynn if you have an alternative event/activity in mind to see if it qualifies.

 - Provide one reflection as evidence for each event attended using this Google form or the embedded form the bottom of this section.